opentracing-contrib/python-cassandra/README.md

 QueryTracing(self.session)
 ```

 This will automatically trace all your queries (except for `BatchStatement`, see Known Issues).
-The default span operation name will be the query string, e.g: `SELECT * FROM test`
+The default span operation name is `execute` for all queries.
+Operation name are meant to be low cardinality and there's a standard tag for the query statement: `db.statement`.

-If you query contains parameters, the query will include the `%s` or `?`

 ### Using fixed span name